 Input principal amount, interest rate, tenure, and compounding frequency (monthly, quarterly, annually).
 The calculator shows maturity amount, interest earned, and effective yield.
 For example, ₹5 lakh at 7% over 5 years with quarterly compounding yields ₹7.04 lakh.
 Compare banks like SBI (7%) or HDFC (7.5%) to find the best plan.

-FD returns (6.5–7.5%) may lag inflation (4–5%), reducing real returns.
+FDs are low-risk, but returns may not outpace inflation (projected at 4–5% in FY 2025-26).
 Interest is taxable, so plan for TDS or advance tax.
 Ensure banks are RBI-insured for safety.

 Start Now: Calculate your FD returns for FY 2025-26 with our Fixed Deposit Calculator and invest wisely!